 There is a price to be paid for the increased suspicion of vaccines.
 Since the 1990s, there has been an increase in diseases that vaccines can prevent - including diseases that were once believed to be eliminated and/or controlled.
 One example, was an outbreak of measles at Disneyland that sickened 131 people, hospitalized 20% of them, and spread to six states.
-This was serious, because measles can cause inflammation of the brain in 1 of every 1000 cases and can be fatal; it accounts for more than 100,000 deaths each year.vii
+This was serious, because measles can cause inflammation of the brain in 1 of every 1,000 cases and can be fatal; it accounts for more than 100,000 deaths each year.
 For more information about the vaccine controversies see Appendix B.

 Within the past few decades, the anti-vaccine movement has gained momentum including in certain communities around the United States.
-In this resource, we have chosen not to use the terms "anti-vaccine" or "anti-vaxxer" which are often associated with this movement, because we do not want to misrepresent or homogenize the beliefs and practices of the different groups who object to vaccines.
+In this resource, we have chosen not to refer to people who object to vaccines as anti-vaxers, who are often associated with this movement, because we do not want to misrepresent or homogenize the beliefs and practices of the different groups who object to vaccines.
 Instead, we have opted to more closely examine the reasons and/or concerns a person or group may have when it comes to receiving certain vaccines.